jerboa88/Tally/README.md

 [![](https://img.shields.io/github/license/jerboa88/Tally.svg "Project license")](LICENSE)

-Your favorite character counter!
-Count the number of words, sentences, and paragraphs in your text.
+Your favorite character counter, with a dark mode!
+Count the number of words, sentences, and paragraphs in your text instantly.
 [https://tallywordcounter.online/](https://tallywordcounter.online/)